souravs17031999/MicrosoftBing-search-query-prediction/README.md

 * Skim-Gram model
 ![vis1](/images/text12.1.png)
 * Word2Vec model
-Above architechtures for CBOW and skipgrams are used to construct the training samples which forms both - embedding matrix and context words (neighbouring words in the window).
+Above architechtures for CBOW and skipgrams are used to construct the training samples which forms both - embedding matrix and context matrix (neighbouring words in the window).
-Then, supervised learning is done using input samples, target and error function is minimized to learn new embeddings for the input samples.
+Then, supervised learning is done using (input samples, target) and error function is minimized to learn new embeddings for the input samples.

 Here, window size is a important hyperparameter which controls the context words.

 Embedding matrix and context matrix will be used in the neural network architechture to learn the word vectors (embeddings).

 Input (words) are one - hot encoded binary vector of vocab size and same is with output vector.

 Then, backpropogration is used in the neural network training process to update the parameters which are useful for learning embeddings.

 ![vis1](/images/text14.png)